- Level 1: free yearly pass - Kindergarten to Grade 12 students who reside at least 2.4 km from their designated school.

 7. What does Bill 1 mean to students who live more than 2.4 km from their designated school?

 With the introduction of Bill 1, students who live more than 2.4 km and attend their designated school cannot be charged a busing fee.
-The district will instead receive a transportation grant for each of these students equal to the amount of transportation fees collected in 2015-2016 from this category of students.
+The district will instead receive a transportation grant for each of these students.
 In the past, the district, along with many other Alberta school districts, charged a transportation fee to these students.
 These revenues supported a transportation system that was efficient and effective in terms of accessibility and ride times.

 Some Alberta school districts already do not transport students living less than 2.4 km from their designated school.
 Our board firmly believes that 1.6 km is a more reasonable walk limit in an urban setting for elementary students.
 The district has students living less than 2.4 km on almost every route.
 The additional revenues generated from these riders assists in offsetting costs, maintaining overall reasonable ride times and delivering acceptable service levels for all transported students.